-On this matter Carl Becker dwelt in a paper read at Cornell in 1937 and at Princeton in 1938.
-His topic was Bernheim's rule that a fact can be established by the testimony of at least two independent witnesses not self-deceived.
-While he went over each term in the rule, his interest centered on the question whether historians considered witnesses to be self-deceived, not because they were known to be excited or emotionally involved or of poor memory, but simply because of the historian's own view on what was possible and what was impossible.
-His answer was affirmative.
-When the historian is convinced that an event is impossible, he will always say that the witnesses were self-deceived, whether there were just two or as many as two hundred.
-In other words, historians have their preconceptions, if not about what must have happened, at least about what could not have happened.
-Such preconceptions are derived, not from the study of history, but from the climate of opinion in which the historian lives and from which he unconsciously acquires certain fixed convictions about the nature of man and of the world.
-Once such convictions are established, it is easier for him to believe that any number of witnesses are self-deceived than for him to admit that the impossible has actually occurred.
+In a paper read at Cornell in 1937 and at Princeton in 1938, Carl Becker discussed/Bernheim's rule that a fact can be established by the I testimony of at least two independent witnesses not self-deceived.
+His main interest was why historians to determine the grounds on which historians decide that honest and competent witnesses nonetheless are self-deceived.
+Apart from the ordinary reasons such as the excitement, emotional involvement, defective memory, Becker pointed out that there was a further reason that resided in the historian's views on possibility.
+When the historian is convinced that of the impossibility of an event, then he will always say that the witnesses were self-deceived, whether there were two or two hundred.
+In other words, historians have their preconceptions, if not about what must have happened, at least about what could not have happned.
+Such preconceptions are derived from the climate of opinion in which the historian